 Responsible Together Course

-This course is now available in CANVAS for all students enrolled in a Fall 2021 course at VCU.
-All students are required to complete the Responsible Together Course by Tuesday, Aug.
-24, 2021, or by the time you arrive on campus for move-in, on-campus classes or to access any activities on campus.
+All students who are required to complete the Spring 2022 Responsible Together Course must do so by Tuesday, January 18, 2022, or by the time you arrive on campus for move-in, on-campus classes or to access any activities on campus.

 The course is designed so that all students will have a better understanding of the steps being taken by the university to ensure their health and safety, as well as an understanding of their expected contributions to the health, safety and success of our VCU community - both on-campus and wherever a student may be studying/learning/engaging at this time.
 Through the course, all students will agree to an acknowledgement of required compliance with public health measures indicating course completion and personal compliance with safety protocols.

-New students will have access to the course through Canvas once you are enrolled in at least one VCU course for Fall 2021.
-If you believe you should be enrolled, but are not, please email email@example.com.
+New students will have access to the course through Canvas once you are enrolled in at least one VCU course for Spring 2022.
+If you believe you should be enrolled, but are not, please email firstname.lastname@example.org.

-The course is available for now in CANVAS all returning students - as long as you are registered for at least one Fall semester course through Bannerweb.
+If you are returning to VCU, but did not take any courses in the Fall semester, the Spring RTC course is now available in CANVAS - as long as you are registered for at least one Spring semester course through Bannerweb.

-For Fall 2021, all students (including student employees), are required to take the student "Responsible Together Course" found in Canvas.
+For Spring 2022, all "new to VCU" students and any returning students who were not enrolled for Fall 2021 (including student employees), are required to take the student "Responsible Together Course" found in Canvas.
 Your manager for your VCU job may request that you also take the employee Reboarding@VCU training, but that will be decided by your manager on a case-by-case basis, and is not a all-VCU requirement.

 Completion of the training will be monitored via the Canvas grade book with follow up.
 If you have questions about access to the training or completion status, please email email@example.com.